 Taking personalization with the receiver turns numerous wary email readers off.
 But this does not mean all types of personalization are off-limits.
 A specific personalization brand can pay off immensely – sending emails that recognize a receiver’s individuality such as demographic or purchase history.

 So, the bottom line is if you are going to be personal in your emails, do it in a meaningful manner.
 It takes a bit of knowledge or relationship to put your receiver’s name in your greeting.
 It displays far greater acknowledgment to provide personalized email, which is specific to a receiver’s history and needs.

 Subject Line is yet another crucial thing that makes your subscribers either open it or trash it right away.
 In regards to crafting the perfect subject lines, there is only one area to completely avoid i.e. a subject line of more than 60 to 70 characters.
 Almost every marketer calls this a dead zone.

-According to a study conducted by Adestra, in which more than 900 million emails were tracked, showed that there was no improvement in either clickthroughs or an open rate at 60 to 70 character long subject lines.
+A study conducted by Adestra, in which more than 900 million emails were tracked, showed that there was no improvement in either clickthroughs or an open rate at 60 to 70-character-long subject lines.

 On the other hand, subject lines of more than 70 characters proved to be most favorable to engage users in clicking through the email, and 49 or less than 49 characters long subject lines proved to be beneficial for an open rate.

 Also, the report showed that subject lines with 10 characters or less had a 58% of open rate.